binary-soup/Build-Chef/README.md

 Use the `-h` flag for usage details.

 Recipe files themselves are very intuitive.
 View the samples files under `samples` for format and usage details.
+Run `bchef review -path samples` to inspect how the samples are parsed.